sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> Section 2.4.2 will show how both representations can be made to coexist in a single system through the use of type tags and generic operations.~~
 - ~~> although it does lead to coercion problems, as discussed below~~ See exercise 2.92.
-- > We’ve also already mentioned *(Section 2.2.3) that this is the natural way* to think about signal-processing systems.
-We will explore applications of streams to signal processing in Section 3.5.3.
+- ~~> We’ve also already mentioned *(Section 2.2.3) that this is the natural way* to think about signal-processing systems.~~ compare Figure 2.7 with Figure 3.32 where we all let input go through a sequence of operations to get the final output.
 ### 3
-checked up to section 3.5.3 (included)
+checked up to section 3.5.5 (included) and exercise checking up to 3.5.5 (included)
-- chapter 1 footnote 9
+- ~~Check how this chapter explains "Modularity".~~
+  - In a summary, "Modularity" ->
+    1. implemented by
+      objects with local state, e.g. "local procedure" or
+      stream
+    2. limited information
+    4. less "timing constraints".
+    5. "specific function" for each "specific purpose" but can be still be "general".
+    - also see "sequences".
+    - from section 2.2
+      > The value of expressing programs as sequence operations is that this helps us make program designs that are modular, that is, designs that are constructed by *combining relatively independent pieces*.
+  - > For such a model to be modular, it should be *decomposed into computational objects*
+  - > One can make a system more modular and robust by protecting parts of the system from each other; that is, by providing *information access only* to those parts of the system that have a ``*need* to know.''
+    > The key modularity issue was that we wished to *hide the internal state* of a random-number generator *from programs that used* random numbers.
+  - > The environment model thus explains the two key properties that make *local procedure definitions* a useful technique for modularizing programs:
+    >> The names of the local procedures do *not interfere* with names *external* to the enclosing procedure
+    >> The local procedures can *access the arguments of the enclosing procedure*, simply by using parameter names as free variables.
+  - > as if they were to be executed concurrently forces the programmer to *avoid inessential timing constraints* and thus makes programs more modular.
+  - > On the other hand, the stream framework raises difficulties of its own, and the question of *which* modeling technique leads to more modular and more easily maintained systems *remains open*.
+  - > sequences can serve as standard interfaces for *combining program modules*
+  - > The program he wrote is not modular, because it intermixes the operation of smoothing with the zero-crossing extraction. so one specific purpose -> one specific function leading to "modular".
+  - > There is considerable modularity in this approach, because we still can formulate a *general* monte-carlo procedure that can deal with *arbitrary* experiments.
+  - > e functional model does not modularize along object boundaries i.e. stream, see
+    > The stream approach can be illuminating because it allows us to build systems with *different module boundaries* than systems organized around assignment to state variables.
+- ~~chapter 1~~
+  - ~~footnote 9~~
-  > Chapter 3 will show that this notion of environment is crucial 16(also with *Chapter 4*)
+    > Chapter 3 will show that this notion of environment is crucial
+  - ~~16(also with *Chapter 4*)~~
-  > On the other hand, *normal-order evaluation* can be an extremely valuable tool, and we will investigate some of its implications in Chapter 3 and Chapter 4
+    > On the other hand, *normal-order evaluation* can be an extremely valuable tool, and we will investigate some of its implications in Chapter 3 and Chapter 4 see stream -> "Normal-order evaluation", which becomes natural when "Normal-order evaluation".
     > In Chapter 3 we will introduce stream processing, which is a way of handling *appar-ently “infinite” data structures* by incorporating a *limited form* of normal-order evalu-ation.
-In Section 4.2 we will modify the Scheme interpreter to *produce a normal-order variant* of Scheme.
-  27
+  - ~~27~~
     > that is, they are looked up in *the environment in which the procedure was defined*.
-We will see how this works in detail in chapter 3 when we study environments and the detailed behavior of the interpreter.
+We will see how this works in detail in chapter 3 when we study environments and the detailed behavior of the interpreter. i.e. "the *environment part* of the procedure object being applied" / "a pointer to the environment in which the procedure was *created*" in section 3.2.
-  31
+  - ~~31~~
     > who explained it in terms of the *“message-passing” model* of computation that we shall discuss in Chapter 3.
-- > As we shall see in Chapter 3, the general notion of the environment
+- ~~> As we shall see in Chapter 3, the general notion of the environment as *providing a context* in which evaluation takes place will play an important role in our understanding of program execution.~~
-- > We will discuss this more fully in Chapter 3 and *Chapter 4* when we examine the implementation of an interpreter in detail.
+- ~~> In practice, the “substi-tution” is accomplished by using a *local environment for the for-mal parameters*.
+We will discuss this more fully in Chapter 3 and *Chapter 4* when we examine the implementation of an interpreter in detail.~~
-  > we will investigate some of its implications in Chapter 3 and *Chapter 4*
+  IMHO Chapter 3 is enough.
-- > In particular, when we address in Chapter 3 the use of procedures with “mutable data,”
+- ~~> In particular, when we address in Chapter 3 the use of procedures with “mutable data,” we will see that the substitution model breaks down and *must be replaced by a more complicated model* of procedure application.~~
-- > We’ll see how to use this as the basis for some fancy numerical tricks in Section 3.5.3.
+- ~~> We’ll see how to use this as the basis for some fancy numerical tricks in Section 3.5.3.~~ i.e. Euler acceleration and "recursively accelerate".
-- > This style of programming is often called message passing, we will be using it as a basic tool in chapter 3 when we address the issues of modeling and simulation
+- ~~> This style of programming is often called message passing, we will be using it as a basic tool in chapter 3 when we address the issues of modeling and simulation~~
+  See "Exercise 3.11" and `(make-wire)`.
+- ~~> Additionally, when we uniformly represent structures as sequences, we have localized the data-structure *dependencies in our programs to a small number of sequence operations*.~~ i.e. based on functional programming, we can only use these "a small number of sequence operations" to get one new "sequence", this is "data-structure dependencies".
-- > We will exploit this capability in Section 3.5, when we generalize the sequence-processing paradigm to admit *infi-nite* sequences.
+  > By *changing these*, we can experiment with *alternative representations of sequences*, while leaving the overall design of our programs intact.
+We will exploit this capability in Section 3.5, when we generalize the sequence-processing paradigm to admit *infi-nite* sequences. i.e. `map` -> `stream-map` etc.
+- ~~> include many computations that are commonly expressed using *nested loops*.[18] ... find all ordered pairs of distinct positive integers i and j, where *1 ≤ j < i ≤ n, such that i + j is prime*~~
-- > Section 3.5.3, we’ll see how this approach generalizes to infinite sequences.
+  > Section 3.5.3, we’ll see how this approach generalizes to infinite sequences. see "Infinite streams of pairs".
 - ~~> Section 3.3.4 describes one such language.~~
 - ~~> Such a definition skirts a deep issue that we are not yet ready to address: the meaning of “sameness” in a programming language.
 We will return to this in Chapter 3 (Section 3.1.3).~~
 - ~~> In Chapter 3 (Section 3.3.3) we will see how to implement these and other operations for manipulating tables.~~